San Jose Museums: Top Attractions for Culture, Fun and Discovery

 One of the top San Jose museums dedicated to technology is The Tech Interactive, a family-friendly science and technology center.
 The attraction encourages innovative experiences with hands-on learning, experiments and challenges.

 Suited for all ages, The Tech Interactive has over a dozen exhibits and experiences.
-In Body Motion, learn how movement affects and interacts with others.
+In Body Motion, learn how movement interacts with others.
 Exploration Gallery allows guests to feel like an astronaut.
-Guests can also build their own robot using real sensors and controllers.
+Guests also build their own robot using real sensors and controllers.
 For a ride unlike others, fly like a bird in a virtual reality simulator.
 Other sections include Cyber Detectives, Innovations in Health Care and Tech for Global Good.

 Rosicrucian Egyptian Museum